|

 More than 17,000 people with stroke or other blood vessel and brain (cerebrovascular) conditions receive comprehensive care from Mayo Clinic's stroke experts each year.

-5 things to know about stroke - Mayo Clinic News Network
+Recovering from a stroke - Mayo Clinic News Network

 Mayo Clinic Q & A: Why a fluttering heart could lead to stroke